-Day 10: Chengdu - Yangtze River Cruise
+Day 7: Chengdu

 Today we will visit China's most famous resident, the Giant Panda.
 Visit the Panda Conservation Centre where you can learn about China's celebrated bear.
 See these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
 Sightseeing involves approximately 1 1⁄2 hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
-Travel 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise.
+Later, wander through